 With the Firenza obsolete, a replacement was needed from the new Vauxhall line up.
 The Cavalier Coupe was chosen and Mega Bertha was born, with a glassfibre shell wider by a foot than the road car, sitting on a Formula style racing car chassis.
 Power was originally to be a turbo slant four, until contacts in GM sourced a supply of the 8.1 litre aluminium Reynolds-Chevrolet V8 - good for 700 bhp!

 By then, though, Vauxhall's interest had turned to international results in Group 1 and production cars.
 There was a feeling that DTV had done all they could in British club racing and that to run such a car was overkill.
 When the Chevette HS project began it was clear all Shepreth's effort would be needed in rallying, and Mega Bertha was abandoned.

-Baby Bertha survives to this day, occasionally seen at events like Goodwood Festival of Speed; Mega Bertha is in Ireland, awaiting completion at last, so perhaps one day we'll see how spectacular it could have been.
+Baby Bertha survives to this day, occasionally seen at events like Goodwood Festival of Speed; Mega Bertha was in Ireland, but was purchased by Ric Wood and finished to a high specification (more information on Ric's web site), and has appeared at Goodwood and other meetings.
 What was left of Big Bertha sat at the back of the Shepreth workshops for several years before being sold off; it has never been seen since.